rennaMAhcuS/Maze/README.md

 - Play
 - See the Fastest Solves in each Level
-- Customise the Game: Mute or Unmute
+- Customize the Game: Mute or Unmute
 - Quit

 You can select any of these by pressing on these buttons: